One of the most common questions we get from WordPress users is how to make their site search more accurate.

 The next step is to try out your new search engine.

-We’ve added a post on our test site containing the word “Apple” in the content and “Orange” in the title.
+For instance, we added a post on our test site containing the word “Apple” in the content and “Orange” in the title.

 First, let’s see if we find this post by the Apple search term.